Iran Guards replaced foreign firms in projects: report

 In September, Iranian media said a consortium affiliated to the Guards bought 50 percent plus one share in the state telecommunications company for around $7.8 billion.

-Qassemi said his unit has replaced big foreign firms such as Total (TOTF.PA: Quote) and Shell (RDSa.L: Quote) in some projects, the newspaper reported.
+Qassemi said his unit has replaced big foreign firms such as Total (TOTF.PA) and Shell (RDSa.L) in some projects, the newspaper reported.
 It did not make clear whether this was because they had pulled out or because of other reasons.